March 18, 2025 My experience on VIA Rail.

 Sleeping was a nightmare, but I’m betting it’s just lack of experience.
 I tried so many different configurations, having special success with ‘fetal position over two chairs’ and ‘on your side hudded between bags,’ but still I’d like to find a more comfortable approach.

-Day two
+Day two (Tuesday): Crossing the prairies.

 At 01:00, I woke up in Kamloops.
 So did everyone else.
 Probably just a smoke stop or something, not very clear.
 It was a nightmare to get back to sleep.